appstefan/HighlightSwift/README.md

 ## License

 HighlightSwift is available under the MIT license.
-See [LICENSE.md](/LICENSE).
+See the [LICENSE.md](/LICENSE.md) file.

 Highlight.js is available under the BSD license.
-See [LICENSE.txt](/Sources/HighlightSwift/HighlightJS/LICENSE.txt).
+See the [LICENSE.md](/Sources/HighlightSwift/HighlightJS/LICENSE.md) file.